MyMobApp/CustoZone/README.md

 #Instructions

 To get started, download the project file and open it in Xcode.

-Navigate to the 'Utility' folder, open the 'Constants' file, and replace 'YOUR_API_KEY' with your Gorest API token.
+Navigate to the 'Utility' folder, open the Constants file, and replace 'YOUR_API_KEY' with your Gorest API token.
 Then, run the app on the simulator or your device.